csorgod/csorgod/README.md

 - 💬 Ask me about anything!
 I will try to help you the best way I can!
 - 📫 How to reach me: https://guilhermecsorgo.com.br
 - 😄 Pronouns: All my friends call me Csorgo.
 It sounds like "Tchôrgo"
-- ⚡ Fun fact: Here you'll find all kind of stuff, including bots, scripts, APIs ans so on
+- ⚡ Fun fact: Here you'll find all kind of stuff, including bots, scripts, APIs and so on

 Welcome to my profile!
 Feel free do download and use my stuff 😜